huixiang01/javascript_coding_notes/ReactJs Notes/1. Intro to ReactJs/ReactJs Coding Notes.md

 > React is a declarative, efficient, and flexible JavaScript library for building user interfaces.
 >
 > Used for Web development only!!!
-Don't say "ReactJs is for database/framework hor!"
+Don't say "ReactJs is for database management hor!"
 I get that a lot...
 >
 > It lets you compose complex User Interface(UIs) from small and isolated pieces of code called “components”.